Colimits and cocompletions in internal higher category theory: Kan extensions

 in which $\I{R}$ is uniquely determined by the condition that $j$ be initial and $r$ be a left fibration.
-Since $\Over{i}{d}$ is the pullback of $i$ along a right fibration, this map is initial.
-As a consequence, the composition $j \Over{i}{d}$ is initial as well, which implies that the left fibration $r$ is classified by the colimit of the composition $\Over{\I{C}}{d}\to\I{C}\to \I{E}\into\IPSh_{\Univ}(\I{E})$.
-By proposition~\ref{prop:colimitAccessiblePresheaf} and the condition on $\Over{\I{C}}{d}$ to be contained in $\I{U}(1)$, the left fibration $r$ is classified by a $\I{U}$-accessible presheaf.
+Since $\Over{i}{d}$ is the pullback of $i$ along a right fibration and since right fibrations are proper~\cite[Proposition~4.4.7]{martini2021}, this map is initial.
+As a consequence, the composition $j \Over{i}{d}$ is initial as well, which implies that the left fibration $r$ is classified by the colimit of the composition $\Over{\I{C}}{d}\to\I{C}\to \I{E}\into\IPSh(\I{E})$.
+By Proposition~\ref{prop:colimitAccessiblePresheaf} and the condition on $\Over{\I{C}}{d}$ to be contained in $\I{U}(1)$, the left fibration $r$ is classified by a $\I{U}$-small presheaf.
 To prove our claim, we therefore need only show that the map $s\colon \I{Q}\vert_d\to\I{R}$ is an equivalence.
-As this is a map of right fibrations over $\I{E}^{\op}$, we may work fibrewise.
+As this is a map of right fibrations over $\I{E}^{\op}$, we may work fibrewise~\cite[Proposition~4.1.18]{martini2021}.
 If $e\colon A\to\I{E}^{\op}$ is an object in context $A\in\BB$, we obtain an induced commutative triangle